lacrivella/typescript-web/README.md

 - navigate to cloned repo in your terminal
 - `npm i` to install all the dependencies
 - `json-server -w db.json` to start up the backend
-- `parcel index.html` to view the front end on localhost.
+- `parcel index.html` to view the frontend on localhost.